jcgonzalez25/new_portfolio/src/content/jobs/GA1/index.md

 - Task Automation and effeciency software for the computer science department.
 - Worked on coming up with software to help computer science students perform better.
 Heavily utilizing studied data science methods.
-- Designing software that targeted both computer science students as well as instructors
+- Software that targeted both computer science students as well as instructors